What to Know About Workplace Retaliation

 What Should You Do If You Think You’re Being Retaliated Against?

-If you believe your employer could be taking retaliation against you, the first step is to talk to someone in human resources or to your supervisor.
+If you believe your employer could be taking retaliation against you, the first step is to talk to someone in human resources or ACAS early conciliation services.
 They should be able to explain the reasons certain actions have been taken, and it’s fair for you to ask about these things.

 For example, if your shift was changed, your employer may have a reason for the change that makes sense and is within reason.